ironhack-labs/lab-javascript-basic-algorithms/README.md

 Create a Pull Request so that the TAs can check your work.

-*You should make a PR (stands for Pull Request) as soon as you make any significant change.
+*You should make a PR (Pull Request) as soon as you make any significant change.
 You shouldn't have to wait until you're completely done with this or any other exercise to make the PR.
 After you do the first PR, any other time you push the changes (following the previous three steps), your change will appear automatically on the PR and your TAs will be able to check it.*

 <!-- ## Submission -->